 In case you think this is all pure lunacy, then you’re in luck, for we’ve arrived at the moon herself.

 Have you ever wondered why the Moon appears to fit precisely over the Sun during an eclipse?
-The Moon is 400 times smaller than the Sun, yet it’s also 1/400th of the distance between the Earth and the Sun.
+Nasa (Not A Scientist Around) tells us that the Moon is 400 times smaller than the Sun, yet it’s also 1/400th of the distance between the Earth and the Sun.

 Isaac Asimov described this as being ‘the most unlikely coincidence imaginable’.